-- (ii) An additional 3 semester hours of credit from courses classified as general education within the Comprehensive Articulation Agreement. - (G)Associate in Fine Arts in Theatre: An associate in fine arts in theatre program shall include a minimum of 31 semester hours of credit from universal general education component courses selected from the Combined Course Library, including: - (i) six semester hours of English composition; - (ii) nine semester hours of communications or humanities/fine arts; - (iii) nine semester hours of social/behavioral science; - (iv) three to four semester hours of mathematics; and - (v) four semester hours of natural sciences. - (H) Associate in Fine Arts in Visual Arts: An associate in fine arts in visual arts program shall include a minimum of 25 semester hours of credit from universal general education component courses selected from the Combined Course Library, including: - (i) six semester hours of English composition;
+- B. three semester hours of communications and/or humanities/fine arts; - C. six semester hours of social/behavioral science; - D. three to four semester hours of mathematics; and - E. four semester hours of natural sciences. - ii.
+An additional 3 semester hours of credit from courses classified as general education within the Comprehensive Articulation Agreement. - g.
+Associate in Fine Arts in Theatre: An associate in fine arts in theatre program shall include a minimum of 31 semester hours of credit from universal general education component courses selected from the Combined Course Library, including: - i. six semester hours of English composition; - ii. nine semester hours of communications or humanities/fine arts; - iii. nine semester hours of social/behavioral science; - iv. three to four semester hours of mathematics; and - v. four semester hours of natural sciences. - h.
+Associate in Fine Arts in Visual Arts: An associate in fine arts in visual arts program shall include a minimum of 25 semester hours of credit from universal general education component courses selected from the Combined Course Library, including: - i. six semester hours of English composition; - ii. six semester hours of communications or humanities/fine arts; - iii. six semester hours of social/behavioral science; - iv. three to four semester hours of mathematics; and - v. four semester hours of natural sciences. - i.
+Associate in Engineering: An Associate in Engineering program shall include a minimum of 42 semester hours of credit from universal general education component courses selected from the Combined Course Library, including:

-- (ii) six semester hours of communications or humanities/fine arts; - (iii) six semester hours of social/behavioral science; - (iv) three to four semester hours of mathematics; and - (v) four semester hours of natural sciences. - (I) Associate in Engineering: An Associate in Engineering program shall include a minimum of 42 semester hours of credit from universal general education component courses selected from the Combined Course Library, including: - (i) six semester hours of English composition - (ii) three semester hours of humanities - (iii) three semester hours of humanities/fine arts or communications - (iv) six semester hours of social/behavioral science - (v) twelve semester hours of mathematics; and - (vi) twelve semester hours of natural sciences. - (J) Associate in General Education Nursing: An Associate in General Education Nursing program shall include a minimum of 52 and a maximum of 54 semester hours of credit from general education curriculum courses selected from the Combined Course Library, including: - (i) six hours in communications. - (ii) nine hours in humanities/fine arts; - (iii) fifteen hours in social/behavioral sciences; - (iv) fifteen to sixteen hours in natural sciences; and - (v) seven to eight hours in mathematics. - (3) Major Hour Requirements are as follows: - (A) Core: Courses identified as curriculum core courses or core subject areas on the curriculum standard for each program title are required for each associate in applied science, diploma and certificate.
-These criteria do not apply to local certificate or diploma programs if they are not the highest degree level offered at the college. - (B) Concentration: Courses identified on the curriculum standard as required beyond the core for a specific related employment field are required for each program that has been identified as a concentration.
+- i. six semester hours of English composition - ii. three semester hours of humanities - iii. three semester hours of humanities/fine arts or communications - iv. six semester hours of social/behavioral science - v. twelve semester hours of mathematics; and - vi. twelve semester hours of natural sciences. - j.
+Associate in General Education Nursing: An Associate in

+General Education Nursing program shall include a minimum of 52 and a maximum of 54 semester hours of credit from general education curriculum courses selected from the Combined Course Library, including:

+- i. six hours in communications. - ii. nine hours in humanities/fine arts; - iii. fifteen hours in social/behavioral sciences; - iv. fifteen to sixteen hours in natural sciences; and - v. seven to eight hours in mathematics. - 3) Major Hour Requirements are as follows: - a.
+Core: Courses identified as curriculum core courses or core subject areas on the curriculum standard for each program title are required for each associate in applied science, diploma and certificate.
+These criteria do not apply to local certificate or diploma programs if they are not the highest degree level offered at the college. - b.
+Concentration: Courses identified on the curriculum standard as required beyond the core for a specific related employment field are required for each program that has been identified as a concentration.